Crohn's Disease and Alcohol: What You Can Drink and What to Avoid

 - Start small.
 Half a glass of wine or a single spirit with water.
 Not a full night out.

 - Track everything.
 Log what you drank, how much, what you ate alongside it, and your symptoms for the next 48 hours.
+An app like Crohnly can help you log drinks alongside symptoms and spot patterns over time.

 - Test one type at a time.
 Do not mix beer, wine, and spirits in one session and then try to figure out which one caused problems.